 Resolving Resentment and Letting Go of Blame

 But this externalization traps us in a cycle of negativity, leaving us powerless to change the situation.
+Relationship coaching can help couples develop new ways of seeing their dynamic, promoting personal accountability without guilt or shame.

 • Communicate openly and honestly: Express your feelings and needs assertively, without blame or accusation.
-Focus on the present and specific behaviors, not sweeping generalizations.
-Listen actively to the other person's perspective.
+Focus on the present and specific behaviors—not sweeping generalizations.
+Listen actively to the other person’s perspective.

 So, take a deep breath, uproot those weeds, and plant the seeds of a flourishing heart.